Share this article

-Human resources, commonly known as HR, remains a fast-growing field, and in recent years has evolved beyond the department’s traditional role of recruiting and training new employees.
+Human resources, commonly known as HR, has evolved beyond the department’s traditional role of recruiting and training new employees.
 Today, HR is deeply involved in the development of a company’s workforce culture and plays a role in ensuring efficiency from one department to the next.

-A human resources degree can widen your path to a fulfilling career, and when thinking about what you can do with a degree in human resources, there are plenty of jobs you may be able to consider.
+When thinking about what you can do with a degree in human resources management, there are plenty of jobs you may be able to consider.
 Here we take a look at five career opportunities for a graduate with a Bachelor of Arts in Human Resources Management.

 What Is a Human Resources Degree?